 b.
 Grantee shall apply for necessary operating authorizations with the Commission and FCC within 60 days from the date the franchise is awarded.

 c.
-Areas outside of the primary service area will be served in accordance with Part 895.5 of the NYSPSC Rules and Regulations regarding line extensions or with an order waiving or modifying such requirement.
+Areas not within the primary service area will be serviced pursuant to Section 895.9 of the Rules and Regulations of the NYSPSC or an order waiving or modifying such requirements.